projecttacoma/deqm-test-server/README.md

 #### `$data-requirements`

 This operation retrieves all the data requirements for a given measure as a FHIR library.

+Required parameters include:

+- `periodStart`: start of the measurement period
+- `periodEnd`: end of the measurement period

 To use, first POST a measure bundle into your database, then send a GET request to `http://localhost:3000/4_0_1/Measure/<your-measure-id>/$data-requirements`.

 Check out the [$data-requirements operation spec](https://www.hl7.org/fhir/measure-operation-data-requirements.html) for more infomration.